nick3703/WebSite/content/page/about.md

 ## School

 I graduated from West Point in 2002 with a BS in Mathematics, I then received an MS in Statistics from George Mason in 2010 and a PhD in Statistics from Iowa State in 2017.
-I currently teach Applied Statistics mostly to Junior Mathematics, Operations Research, and Data Science Majors.
+I currently teach Applied Statistics mostly to Mathematics, Operations Research, and Data Science Majors.